harikrishnad1997/BUAN_6312_Applied_Econometrics_and_Time_Series_Analysis/HW/BUAN_6312_HW2.md

 * Define a binary variable as ecobuy = 1 if ecolbs > 0 and ecobuy = 0 if ecolbs = 0.
 In other words, ecobuy indicates whether, at the prices given, a family would buy any ecologically friendly apples.
 What fraction of families claim they would buy ecolabeled apples?

-<p>The fraction of fammilies claim they would buy ecolabeled apples are 62.42% </p>
+<p>The fraction of families claim they would buy ecolabeled apples are 62.42% </p>

 ```{STATA}